lambda-science/lambda-science.github.io/docs/aboutme.md

 # Who am I

 I'm Corentin Meyer.
-I'm 26 years old and a 3rd PhD Student in biology and AI in Strasbourg.
+I'm 26 years old and a 3rd PhD Student in biomedical AI in Strasbourg.
 I'm working in the _Complex Systems and Translational Biology (CSTB)_ team of the ICube Laboratory.
 I studied biology for 5 years and I learned programming and machine learning on my free time.
 I enjoy using my skills for health-related topics both as a biologist and computer scientist.
 What I enjoy the most is actually creating tools for non-technical people that automatize long task and make their life easier.
 I also love to do some teaching and popularizing science.
 I actually teach bioinformatics and machine learning (lectures and practicals) at the Biotechnology School of Strasbourg (ESBS).